 The Group structures and aligns its external reinsurance protection to its capital position to achieve an optimal risk-return ratio.
 This includes participation in the underlying risks through self-retentions in line with the risk appetite of each line of business.
-The cession rate for P&C was 23.7 percent (14.7 percent excluding captives, unaudited) as of December 31, 2022 and 23.0 percent (14.2 percent excluding captives, unaudited) as of December 31, 2021.
-The cession rate for Life was 9.3 percent as of December 31, 2022 and 10.8 percent as of December 31, 2021.
+The cession rate for P&C was 17.0 percent as of December 31, 2023 (12.3 percent excluding captives, unaudited) and 17.5 percent as of December 31, 2022 (12.5 percent excluding captives, unaudited).
+The cession rate for Life was 14.4 percent as of December 31, 2023 and 13.1 percent as of December 31, 2022.